The college years can present unique challenges for students and their families.

 Understanding the Transition to College

-For your daughter or son, college will likely be a period of intellectual stimulation and growth, career exploration and development, increased autonomy, self-exploration and discovery, and social involvement.
+For your child, college will likely be a period of intellectual stimulation and growth, career exploration and academic development, increased autonomy, self-exploration and discovery, and social involvement.
 During this period, your student may forge new identities or seek to clarify their values and beliefs.
 This may require an examination of self, friends, and family.
-It may also be a time for exploration and experimentation, and a period in which your children may question or challenge the values you hold dear.
-The changes your student may experience can occur quickly, as they begin to develop new peer relationships, gain competence in new areas, and learn to manage independence.
-It is important to recognize that every young person will experience his or her own unique challenges and adjustments, just as every parent will have different expectations for and reaction to their student's college experience.
+It may also be a time for exploration and experimentation, and a period in which your child may question or challenge the values you hold dear.
+The changes your child may experience can occur quickly, as they begin to develop new peer relationships, gain competence in new areas, and learn to manage independence.
+It is important to recognize that every young person will experience his or her own unique challenges and adjustments, just as every parent will have different expectations for and reactions to their student's college experience.

-Often overlooked is the fact that the college experience is a significant transition for the parents of college students, too.
-As parents, you may experience feelings of happiness, excitement, and pride when your daughter or son leaves for college.
-At the same time, you may feel a sense of sadness and pain and have many understandable fears and concerns about your son or daughter's future and well-being.
-You may worry about your children's safety and ability to care effectively for themselves.
-You may fear "losing" your children as they begin to function more independently and forms deep attachments with peers.
+Often overlooked is the fact that the college experience is a significant transition for the families of college students, too.
+As parents, you may experience feelings of happiness, excitement, and pride when your child leaves for college.
+At the same time, you may feel a sense of sadness and pain and have many understandable fears and concerns about your child's future and well-being.
+You may worry about your child's safety and ability to care effectively for themselves.
+You may fear "losing" your children as they begin to function more independently and form deep attachments with peers.
 You may be concerned about how your student will deal with alcohol, drugs, and sexual relationships.
 You may also wonder how your student's performance in college will reflect on you as the parent.
-It may be comforting to know that most parents and students report increased closeness as well as increased independence as the senior year approaches.
+It may be comforting to know that most parents and students report increased closeness as well as increased independence as college approaches.

-- Although your children want and need to become more autonomous during this period, it is important for them to know you are still available.
-Maintaining a supportive relationship with them can be critical, particularly during their first year of college.
+Maintaining a supportive relationship when your child leaves home is a new and important development, particularly during their first year of college.
 If you and your student were not particularly close prior to their leaving home, it is still important for you to convey your support.
-You may be surprised to find that some space and distance from your student can help improve your relationships with them.
+You may be surprised to find that some space and distance from your student can help improve your relationship with them.

-- Be realistic and specific with your student about financial issues, including what you will and will not pay for, as well as your expectations for how they will spend money.
+- Agree on a budget.
+Be realistic and specific with your student about financial issues, including what you will and will not pay for, as well as your expectations for how they will spend money.

-- It is also important to be realistic about your student's academic performance, recognizing that not every straight-A student in high school will be a straight-A student in college.
-Help your student set reasonable academic goals; and encourage them to seek academic assistance when needed.
+- Focus on academic strategies, not only the grades.
+It is important to be realistic about your student's academic performance, recognizing that not every straight-A student in high school will be a straight-A student in college.
+Help your student set reasonable academic goals; encourage them to establish regular study routines & good habits and encourage them to seek academic assistance when needed.

-- The fact that your student has left home does not necessarily prevent family problems from arising or continuing.
-Refrain from burdening your children with problems from home they have no control over and can do nothing about.
+- Refrain from burdening your children with problems from home they have no control over and can do nothing about.
+The fact that your student has left home does not necessarily prevent family problems from arising or continuing.
 Sharing these problems with your student may cause them to worry excessively and even feel guilty that they are away from home and unable to help.
-But reassure them that if there is serious illness or other emergency at home you will let them know.
+But reassure them that if there is a serious illness or other emergency at home you will let them know.

-- Do your best to develop and maintain your own social support.
+- Develop and maintain your own social support system.

-- Do your best to maintain your own sense of well-being.
+- Maintain your own sense of well-being.
 This may involve eating and sleeping well, exercising, and setting new and creative goals for yourself.
-Perhaps this is a good time to do some of things you put off while your children were growing up-taking on a project or hobby can be an excellent way to channel your energy and feelings.
+Perhaps this is a good time to do things you put off while your children were growing up.
+Taking on a project or hobby can be an excellent way to channel your energy and feelings.

 Services provided by the Gettysburg College Counseling Services

-The Counseling Service provides free, confidential services for Gettysburg students, including individual and group counseling; walk-in consultations; emergency psychological services; and psycho-educational outreach programming.
+The Counseling Service provides free, confidential services for Gettysburg students, including assessments; walk-in emergency sessions; individual and group counseling; limited medication management and psycho-educational outreach programming.

-Students seek counseling for a variety of reasons, including relationship concerns, difficulties with roommates, loneliness, isolation, emotional difficulties including depression and anxiety, eating problems, and identity issues.
-Normally these problems are relatively temporary and students recover fairly quickly; however, if the intensity or persistence of any of the problems makes it hard for your student to function effectively, or if your student is experiencing suicidal thoughts or feelings, it is advisable to encourage your student to come to the Counseling Service right away.
-It usually works best to allow your son or daughter to take the initiative in accessing our services-if you are the one who calls and makes an appointment, your son or daughter may be less likely to follow through.
+Students seek counseling for a variety of reasons, including relationship concerns, difficulties with roommates, loneliness, isolation, emotional difficulties including depression and anxiety, eating issues, and identity issues.
+Normally these problems are relatively temporary and students recover fairly quickly; however, if the intensity or persistence of any of the problems makes it hard for your student to function effectively, or if your student is experiencing suicidal thoughts or feelings, it is advisable to encourage your student to come to the Counseling and Wellness Services building right away.
+It usually works best to allow your student to take the initiative in accessing our services-if you are the one who calls and makes an appointment, your student may be less likely to follow through.

 Gettysburg College Counseling Services as a resource for parents

-At the same time, the Counseling Service staff must adhere to professional ethical standards and to state and local laws relating to confidentiality.
-These standards and laws prevent us from speaking with concerned parents about their student's contact with the Service unless we have the student's written permission to do so.
-Consequently, if a son or daughter were to tell a parent that he or she is seeing a counselor and the parent would like to be able to talk to the counselor, the student must sign a release of information that will enable the staff to discuss the situation with the parent.
-If you need to talk to us, we are available at 717-337-6960
+The Counseling and Wellness Services staff must adhere to professional ethical standards and to state laws regarding confidentiality.
+These standards and laws restrict us from sharing information with anyone, including parents, about a student unless we have the student's written permission to do so.
+Consequently, if a child were to tell a parent that he or she is seeing a clinician and the parent would like to be able to talk to the clinician, the student must sign a release of information that will enable staff to discuss the situation with the parent.

 Other Helpful Resources